productiveme/node-deployment/README.md

 ## EC2 server setup for Node / Meteor / Wordpress Network

-This repo contains the scripts and cofig files to configure an Amazon EC2 Ubuntu server for hosting a wordpress network, and some node or meteor apps.
+This repo contains the scripts and config files to configure an Amazon EC2 Ubuntu server for hosting a wordpress network, and some additional node or meteor apps.

 An example Node app is included to be deployed as a reverse proxy listening on port 80, which will be useful to direct traffic between the node / meteor apps and the wordpress network sites on clean URIs (e.g. `www.myapp.com` as opposed to `www.myserver.com:8000` etc.)